Fifth Harmony’s Ally Brooke Claims She Was Mentally & Verbally Abused In Girl Group

 Advertisement

 "There's a weird balance of being grateful and being okay with the fact that things were not okay for me," she added.
-"It was traumatizing."
+"It was traumatising."

 Unfortunately, the singer says that much of her good experiences in the group are clouded by the negative.
 "I'll look at a music video and all I'll remember is how I felt that day.
 How I felt super insecure, or how I felt let down or how I felt like I wasn't good enough," she said.
 "People around me told me that I wasn't good enough, I wasn't cool enough, I wasn't valued, nobody cared about me.
 It was awful but I also try to remember the good times."